 Excellent reading, listening, and writing skills in English.

-This course constitutes an essential overview of the history and historiography of Korea after 1876.
+This course constitutes an overview of the history and historiography of Korea after 1876.
 It deals with the political, economic and social reforms implemented in Korea from the middle of the 19th century.
 The central themes are imperialism and colonization, nationalism and modern nation-building, collaboration and resistance, national division and the Cold War.
-The course thus arms the student with necessary context to inform their future studies.
+The course thus arms the student with a baseline of knowledge and the necessary context to inform their future studies.

 Parallel to the course lectures, a regular tutorial is provided for students of Korean Studies by a teaching assistant (TA) in which the material is further discussed.
 Discussion of and instructions about the course assignments will also be discussed here.